tmwayne/ide-vim/README.md

 # ide-vim

 ## About
-`ide-vim` is a IDE for use with VIM.
-The package is a thin wrapper around the asynchronous terminal feature released in Vim v8.1.
+`ide-vim` turns Vim into a simple IDE .
+The plugin is a thin wrapper around the asynchronous terminal feature released in Vim v8.1.

-The package handles opening a REPL, managing the buffers, sending keys to the REPL, and closing the REPL.
-It's meant to be as thin as possible while providing essential functionality, rather than being feature rich.
+The plugin handles opening a REPL, managing the buffers, running code in the REPL, and closing the REPL.
+It's meant to be as thin as possible while providing essential functionality, as opposed to being feature rich.

 ## Installation